DaveH355/cmake-template/README.md

 #### Example usage
     ./build.sh -b Release -c clang

+### Library Management
+/external is for libraries that aren't avaliable through the package manager.
+You can manually add your own and link them in CMake.
+Or use `fetch.sh`.
+It manages header only libraries well.
+Simply edit the file to add more libraries.
+Then run the script.
+The headers are stored in /external/singles which is automatically included by CMake.

+For larger libraries like imgui, it's better to use CMake's FetchContent.

-## Features
+### Additional Features
+- `format.sh` will format the entire src directory using clang-format.
+It will only process common C/C++ file extensions.
+You can add more if you wish.

 - You can reference the assets folder with the `ASSETS_PATH` macro defined in CMakeLists.txt.
 By default, it's absolute path on your machine.
 Consider setting it to relative when distributing.
-- `format.sh` will format the entire src directory using clang-format.
-It will only process common C/C++ file extensions.
-You can add more if you wish.